Is it hard to move to the Netherlands?

 Moving to the Netherlands without a job can be tough, but by networking and connecting to multinational companies, you should be able to get a job within 4–6 months.
 If you’re looking for a good place to start, Randstad is a Dutch multinational human resource consulting firm that helps expats get English-speaking jobs.

-Does Netherlands have free healthcare?
+Does Netherlands have a minimum wage?